gasparka/thesis/docs/3_synthesis.rst

 This solves the problem for class values.
 The same method cannot be applied for the local variables of functions, because these only exist in the stack.
 This problem has been encountered before in :cite:`py_locals_decorator`, which proposes to modify the Python profiling interface in order to keep track of function local variables.
-Pyha has applied this method, usage example is shown on :numref:`class-locals`.
+It has been decided to apply this method in Pyha; an example is shown in :numref:`class-locals`.

 .. code-block:: python
     :caption: Solving the problem for local variables